The World Mission Rosary and You!

 RED calling to mind the fire of faith that brought missionaries to the AMERICAS

-The Diocese of Fairbanks, Alaska, is the only Mission Diocese in the United States.
-A century-plus ago, the Church in Europe supported the Mission area of the New World – the United States received almost two-thirds of the first collection taken up for the Missions in 1822.
+A century ago, the Church in Europe supported the Mission are of the New World – the United States and it received almost two-thirds of the first collection taken up for the Missions in 1822.
+This first area, the first Diocese stretched along the East Coast and encompassed what is now the Archdiocese of Philadelphia.
 The collection came from the Society for the Propagation of the Faith . . . one of the Pontifical Mission Societies.
-Now, U.S. Catholics are the largest supporters of the daily work and service that take place in the 1,108 Mission dioceses around the world, covering two-thirds of the globe.
+In essence, Philadelphia was supported one of the first Diocese helped by the Societies!
+Today, US Catholics are the largest supporters of the daily work and service that take place in 1,111 Mission Dioceses around the world, covering two-thirds of the globe.

 YELLOW, the morning light of the East, for ASIA